sgarciac/fuego/README.md

 "age >= 34", "name == 'paul'", "married == true", and "birthday == 1977-06-28T04:00:00Z"

-Timestamps values should use RFC3339 and should not be quoted.
-Boolean values are represented by unquoted *true* and *false*.
+Note that timestamps values should use the RFC3339 format and should not be quoted.
+Boolean values are represented by the unquoted *true* and *false* strings.

 #### Pagination of query results